Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Summary

-\Acknowledgements{This work was supported by Cyrus Chun Ying Tang Foundations, the Major Science and Technology Project of Qinghai Province (2019-ZJ-A10), the 111 Project for "Observational and Theoretical Research on Dark Matter and Dark Energy" (B23042), the National Natural Science Foundation of China (Grant Nos.
-11833007, 12192221, 12192224, 12273113, 12233008, 12273036), and the Frontier Scientific Research Program of Deep Space Exploration Laboratory (2022-QYKYJH-HXYF-012).
-ZYC and HNH acknowledge the supports from the USTC Research Funds of the Double First-Class Initiative with No. YD2030002009 and Project for Young Scientists in Basic Research of Chinese Academy of Sciences (No. YSBR-061), respectively.} \InterestConflict{The authors declare that they have no conflict of interest.}
+\Acknowledgements{This work was supported by the Cyrus Chun Ying Tang Foundations, the Major Science and Technology Project of Qinghai Province (2019-ZJ-A10), the 111 Project for "Observational and Theoretical Research on Dark Matter and Dark Energy" (B23042), the National Natural Science Foundation of China (Grant Nos.
+11833007, 12073078, 12173088, 12192221, 12192224, 12233008, 12273036, 12273113), and the Frontier Scientific Research Program of Deep Space Exploration Laboratory (2022-QYKYJH-HXYF-012).
+ZYC and HNH acknowledge the support from the USTC Research Funds of the Double First-Class Initiative with No. YD2030002009 and Project for Young Scientists in Basic Research of the Chinese Academy of Sciences (No. YSBR-061), respectively.}